 - Perfect for steam and early diesel-era layouts

-- Realistic exterior trusses and separate stairways and ladders
+- Realistic exterior trusses, with separate stairways and ladders

 - Easy-to-build plastic kit

 Measures: 9-7/8" 24.6cm Diameter x 9-1/8" 22.8cm Tall